 Know Your Library's Social Media PolicyBefore you start posting, make sure you know what content has been approved for social media.
 If your library is run by your county government, you will likely have guidelines or restrictions about what political speech can appear on your library’s pages.
 You may need to call on your community and other library champions to help you get the word out on their pages instead.
 The more voices that carry your message, the stronger it gets across.

 - Be concise: Keep your posts brief, with a clear call to action, and include a link to background information if necessary.

-- Research hashtags before you use them: If you create a hashtag for a specific event or campaign, take time to find out if anyone has used the hashtag before.
-If the tag is already in use, find out who is using it, if it is still active, and whether your content conflicts with content already in the hashtag.
-That goes for hashtags that are already trending as well!
+- Hashtags: If you create a hashtag for a specific event or campaign, take time to find out if anyone has used the hashtag before.

 - Balance your content: Be careful not to overload your followers with too many posts about your campaign.
-Even in the midst of a heated budget campaign, limit the number of posts to each social media channel and remember to employ other communications streams (such as newsletters or your website) to help you get the word out and keep the campaign at the forefront over everyone’s minds.
+Even in the midst of a heated budget campaign, limit the number of posts to each social media channel.
+Aim for three posts about content for every one post about your outreach campaign.

-- Create a crisis response plan: Whether it is a public outcry over a book challenge or backlash over an event at your library, identify the people you will call on to mitigate the crisis ahead of time.
-Maintain a list of who should be notified and the steps you needed to respond.
-It can be helpful to prepare standard responses to common issues and prep a press contact list just in case.
+- Create a response plan: Whether it is a public outcry over a book challenge or backlash over an event at your library, identify the people you will call on to mitigate the crisis ahead of time.
+Maintain a list of who should be notified and the steps you need to respond.